drupalhunter/memrev/README.md

 Using
 -----
-The top-level project in this repository produces a binary, `rev`, that mimics the behavior of the `rev` utility in util-linux.
+The top-level project in this repository produces a binary, `rev`, that mimics the behavior of the `rev` utility in Unix.

 The library itself is located in the `libmemrev` subfolder and can be compiled separately.